gantry/docs-old/Docs/wordpress/tutorials/custom_font.md

 Font Usage on Specific Elements
 -------------------------------
-In addition to adding the **Bloody** font generally, as outlined above, you can also add it to specific elements such as component title and module title.
+In addition to adding the **Bloody** font generally, as outlined above, you can also add it to specific elements such as content title and widget title.
 In this example, we add the following to the custom CSS file mentioned above.

 ~~~ .css
 /* Adding Font BLOODY */